Supercurrent from the imaginary part of the Andreev levels in non-Hermitian Josephson junctions: Symmetries of the NH Hamiltonian

-In the whole parameter space, the effective Hamiltonian has always the adjoint particle-hole symmetry (PHS$^\dagger$), imposed by the Nambu doubling.
-As a consequence it exists an operator $\mathcal{T}_- \mathcal{K}$, which anticommutes with the Hamiltonian, for which, given an energy eigenvector $\ket{e_j}$ with eigenvalue $E_j=\varepsilon_j-i\lambda_j$, $\mathcal{T_-}\ket{e_j}$ is also an energy eigenvector but with with eigenvalue $-E_j^*$.
-This condition extends to non-Hermitian matrices the concept of particle-hole symmetry (PHS) while preserving the causality constraint of the retarded GF, $G^{R}_{pol}$, from which $\check{H}_{eff}$ is extracted \cite{Capecelatro2025}.
-PHS$^{\dagger}$ can be then fulfilled both by pairs $(E_j,-E_j^*)$ or by unpaired levels with $\Re{E_j}=0$.
-If ZE-EPs mark the transition between different phases of PHS$^\dagger$, the same it is not true for the FE-EPs.
-These are indeed fragile with respect to an external gate potential applied on the dot~\cite{Solow2025} and are only stabilized by the TRS on the shifted Hamiltonian $\check{H}'$ present at $\varepsilon_{d}=0$, as it is explained in sec.~\ref{sec: 4_symmetries}.
 Thus, in the resonant regime, the structure of the spectrum is shaped by PHS$^{\dagger}$ on $\check{H}_{eff}$ and a TRS on $\check{H}'$.
-This symmetry implies that the eigenvalues of $\check{H}_{eff}$ appear in pairs $(E_j-i \Gamma_N,E_j^* -i \Gamma_N)$ or with unpaired levels with $\Im\{E_j\} = -i \Gamma_N$, corresponding respectively to \emph{unbroken} and \emph{broken} phases.
+This symmetry implies that the eigenvalues of $\check{H}_{eff}$ appear in pairs $(z_j-i \Gamma_N,z_j^* -i \Gamma_N)$ or with unpaired levels with $\Im\{z_j\} = -i \Gamma_N$, corresponding respectively to \emph{unbroken} and \emph{broken} phases.
 The transition between the two can happen either at zero energy at ZE-EPs or at finite energy at FE-EPs.
 In this limit the imaginary part shows a phase dispersion only in the regions where this TRS is broken.
 Further, we observe that the \emph{quartet} regime in Sec.~\ref{sec: 3_spectral_regimes_GZES}, with no ZES and a non-zero $J_{\Im}$ contribution, is only possible due to the combination of PHS$^{\dagger}$ and TRS and it cannot be achieved off-resonance.

 We here stress that in the most general situation TRS is not present and emerges only at $\varepsilon_{d}=0$ for asymptotically large $\Delta$.
 Indeed, we note that the full self-energy term of S leads in Eq.~\ref{S_leads_self_energy_Delta_finite} does not fulfill TRS, so that other transport regimes, e.g. the short JJ limit achieved for $\Delta\ll\Gamma$, are characterized by quasi-ABS phase-dispersive imaginary part also in the absence of EPs~\cite{Capecelatro2025}.